Easter: The Resurrected Body of Christ

 People who have lived any number of years in Europe might have noticed a similar rivalry and to some extent, animosity, between northern and southern countries: Northern Europeans look down at the southern, mostly Latin countries like France, Greece, Italy, Portugal and Spain.
 It’s somewhat of a consolation to realize that Latin people don’t look up to the northern inhabitants.

-Northern territories have colder weather and have a greater percentage of their economy based on heavy industry whereas southern areas have a warmer climate and typically have a greater percentage of their economy that relies on agriculture and tourism.
+Northern countries are mostly Protestant whereas southern nations are mostly Catholic.
+Northern territories have colder weather and have a greater percentage of their economy based on heavy industry whereas southern areas have a warmer climate and typically have a greater percentage of their economy that relies on small family business, agriculture and tourism.
 Nordic climate is favorable for beer production and drinking whereas southern weather is better for wine making and drinking.

 The war in Ukraine has damaged the cohesion of the European Union (EU).
 It also exposed an alarming dictatorial disposition coming from the leaders of the EU, with a growing warmongering coming mostly from the Nordic countries.
 An attitude that may increase the risk for a potential dissolution of their political union.

 The current head of the EU commission is held by Ursula von der Leyen, a German.
 She was not elected to her position by the people of Europe.
-It remains a mystery and should be a concern who appointed her President of political Europe.
+It remains a mystery, and should be a concern, who appointed her President of political power of Europe.

 The current chief diplomat of the EU is Kaja Kallas.
 Her statements reveal that she is a vocal Russia-phobic.
 Not a good disposition for a diplomat.
 The fact that she has little access to powerful diplomatic circles will not be helpful to promote the standing of the EU in the world.
 Case in point, she is shunned by USA and China diplomatic delegations.